Manojnavinay/TheNovaAI/README.md

 Models/hey_jarvis_v0.1.onnx
 ```

-exists and that the Python path matches the actual filename.
+exists and that the Python path matches the actual filename in Ai.py.

 ---